laggedHero/AndroidChallenge/README.md

 - Write at last one class coverage test you think is interesting to test.
 - If you could use any new architecture like mvvp will be a bonus.

+Hints:
-Hints: Let's switch the user by the dropdown view.
+- Let's switch the user by the dropdown view.

-To select rows to delete use the gmail UX
+- Use the gmail list as UX reference with selectable rows to delete.